-Bows and Compound Bows
+Bows and Crossbows

 It doesn’t hurt to have one of these because you might be lucky and government raiders might not notice it or could even allow you to keep it.

 If you’ve been making your own bows and arrows when you were a kid (like I used to), then you know this is one of the most inexpensive weapons you can have, costs to maintain are next to nothing.

 Shooting a bow or a crossbow arguably requires more skill than shooting a firearm or an air gun, but if you are able to master the art of shooting a bow or a crossbow, then it will easily be one of the most effective weapons you have.

 As with a firearm, bows can be used for either hunting or self-defense.
 They can target game at long distances and stop an opponent dead in their tracks before they reach you.
 Bows also accomplish this without the incredibly loud noise that a firearm produces.

 Another advantage to the bow is that you can build one on your own with completely natural materials.
 With a four to five-foot-long bendable pole, some vine, and a few sharpened foot long sticks with duct tape or leaves for the feathers, you have yourself a bow and a set of arrows.

 Be aware of how much space a large recurve bow will require.
 This isn’t a video game, you can’t just magically place a four or five-foot-long bow inside of your backpack, and pull it out when you need it.